Mesoamerica: Unveiling the Cultural Richness of Middle America

 Ecological Diversity and Topographic Zones

 A diverse range of geographical features and ecological systems characterizes the Mesoamerican region.
-One of the most notable distinctions in the region is between the lowlands and the highlands.
+One of the most notable distinctions in the area is between the lowlands and the highlands.
 The lowlands, situated at elevations ranging from sea level to 1000 meters (3,280 feet), exhibit a wide range of environmental conditions, from the lush tropical climate of lowland Veracruz to the semi-arid brush forests of northern Yucatán.
 On the other hand, the highlands are located between 1000 to 2000 meters (3,280 to 6,560 feet) above sea level and include the mountainous zones of central and western Mexico, Guatemala's highlands, and the Mexican state of Chiapas.

 Historical Chronology